Header image above. Derivative work. Original: Adrian Tync CC BY-SA 4.0 via Wikimedia Commons.

 Both the tramway operator (Silesian Tramways) and Bytom City authority had pledged to reinstate the vintage tram cars once the pandemic restrictions were eased.
 The plan was to have the Moderus low-floor trams and the historic Konstal N trams running alternately.

 Source: Silesian Tramways press release dated 10.07.2020.
 In Polish.
-In a Google English machine translation.
+In Google’s English machine translation.

 Updated 29 February 2024: The vintage tram cars were reinstated late in 2023.
-The vintage trams now run alternatively with the new low-floor trams during weekends and public holidays.
+The vintage trams now run alongside the new low-floor trams on weekends and public holidays..
 Source: Miasto Byton (Bytom Cyty) on YouTube.
 Accessed 29 February 2024.
 In Polish.

 Tram Route 38 in Bytom – Photo Gallery